 Quad 405 vs 405-2

-Specifically, Quad modified the current limiting of 405-2 to be a little less aggressive.
-This allows the 405-2 to better drive lower impedance loads, like the 4 ohm speakers commonly available now.
-If you own current-hungry speakers, or those with a nominal 4 ohm impedance, the 405-2 is a better option.
+Specifically, Quad modified the current limiting circuitry of 405-2 to be a little less aggressive.
+There’s a wider power envelope with the 405-2, allowing it to better drive lower impedance loads.
+If you own current-hungry speakers or those with a nominal 4 Ohm impedance, a 405-2 is the better option.

-Quad’s legendary design engineer, Peter Walker utilised a principle called ‘feedforward error correction’ in the 405 design.
+Quad’s legendary design engineer Peter Walker utilised a principle called ‘feedforward error correction’ in the 405 design.
 He wrote a paper about it, which you can read here.